 Hot Issues are major national STI policy priorities, as self-reported by countries in their responses to the OECD STIO 2014 policy questionnaire.

-With business R&D at 1.48% of GDP in 2012, France is just above the OECD median (Panel 1d), but below Germany and countries in northern Europe.
-To boost R&D and innovation, the government has maintained the R&D tax credit, which is among the most generous in the world, with a total claim of around USD 6 billion a year (EUR 5 billion).
-It has also taken a number of measures to strengthen direct support, such as the 34 key industries mentioned above.
+France is rather prolific in triadic patent families.
+With business R&D at 1.46% of GDP in 2014, France is just above the OECD median, but below Germany and several countries in northern Europe.
+To boost R&D and innovation, the government has maintained the R&D tax credit, which is among the most generous in the world, with a total claim of around USD 7 billion PPP (EUR 5.7 billion) in 2013.

-Since 2004, France’s Competitiveness Clusters (pôles de compétitivité) have funded public entities’ R&D projects on specific themes (e.g. nanotechnology, aerospace).
-Following an evaluation in 2012, the third phase of this policy places more emphasis on the downstream stage (i.e. prototyping and commercialisation of innovations).
+Since 2004, France’s competitiveness clusters (pôles de compétitivité) have funded public entities’ R&D projects on specific themes (e.g. nanotechnology and aerospace).
+Following an evaluation in 2012, the third phase of this policy (2013 18) is placing more emphasis on the downstream stage (i.e. prototyping and commercialisation of innovations) and on the internationalisation of the clusters.
+During 2014 15, all French regions implemented their own smart specialisation strategy, based on local and specific strengths and weaknesses.

-The law of July 2013 expands the autonomy of HEIs, giving them greater freedom to design their curricula.
-France has a relatively high rate of doctoral students in S&E (Panel 1w).
-Doctoral students have a newstatute (the Doctoral Contract), which includes a higher salary and the possibility of teaching, consulting, etc. Student entrepreneurship is also encouraged: e.g. dedicated classes, counselling by experienced entrepreneurs, facilitated access to funding, etc.
+The Law of July 2013 expands the autonomy of HEIs, giving them greater freedom to design their curricula.
+While the proportion of adults in tertiary education is at the OECD median, France has a relatively high rate of doctoral students in S&E. Doctoral students have a new statute (the “doctoral contract”), which includes a higher salary and the possibility of teaching, consulting, etc. Student entrepreneurship is also being encouraged through dedicated courses, counselling by experienced entrepreneurs and facilitated access to funding.